itchyny/lightline.vim/README.md

         \ }
 ```
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/4.png)
 OK.
-The branch section is removed.
+The branch section has been removed.
+The `g:lightline.active.left` stands for the components which appears on the left hand side, for the active window.

-However, you find the readonly mark is not cool:
+You find the read-only mark is not cool:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/5.png)
 So you add the component setting (the following setting is effective with the integrated font for vim-powerline):
 ```vim